fr0ziii/dragon-rulers/README.md

         cp .env.example .env
         ```

-    *   Fill in the necessary environment variables in the `.env` file with your Supabase project credentials.
+    *   Fill in the necessary environment variables in the `.env` file with your Supabase project credentials and Kafka broker address (e.g., `KAFKA_BOOTSTRAP_SERVERS=localhost:9092`).

 ### Running the App